Saints. It hurt.

 All heads turned to Jericho.

 “You nearly died with the assassination attempt, correct, Olive Chance?
-Around four or five days ago,” Jericho recalled matter-of-factually.
+Around four or five days ago,” Jericho recalled matter-of-factly.

 “And you’re Atienna Imamu.
 You were poisoned around that time too.”

-Atienna covered her mouth, eyebrows shooting up.
+Atienna covered her mouth.
 “Oh, I’m sorry you had to experience something like that.
 I wasn’t aware our synchronization was happening that early.”

 “It wasn’t because of synchronization.
 Ophiuchus keeps tabs on every country in Signum.
 Even the ones in extreme isolation,” Jericho said bluntly.